galoryber/TurtleMailer/README.md

 - Azure Communication Services ```AzureCommunicationServices```
 - Generic SMTP (using Office 365) ```GenericSMTP```

 The generic smtp client option should allow us to use any service.
 Bought a domain for $2 on NameCheap, then bought their SMTP Email subscription?
-That should work, just plug in their SMTP server into our config and compile.
+That should work, just plug in their SMTP server into the config and compile.

 As we come accross additional mailing services, we can utilize them in this tool or craft an additional Provider specific config.

 ## Roadmap

-- Seperate repo to deploy these Azure Communication Services on whatever domain we define
-- Long term - adapt to other utilities, SES?
+- Adapt to other utilities, SES?
 Other providers?
 - Reload config on each loop - could hot swap certain elements then.
-Mid email list, change from address, change HTML, change attachment, etc.
+Mid email list, change the from address, change HTML, change attachment, etc.
-- emails should be sent with HTML and plaintext as multipart - most common delivery method.
-MailKit shows the correct way ( and precendence) to do this, and azurecommservices also had example code in their GUI version of the email sender
 - Attachments - not currently handling content-type automatically, needs work, review, implmentation